gaston-martin/challenge-fintech-br/doc/DESIGN.md

 There is a specific way of accomplishing that by using the @MapsId annotation.
 By that approach, the attribute annotated will be replaced by the attribute annotated with @Id.
 In this way the PK is also a foreign key at the same time.
 This is a performance optimization.

+See [article](https://vladmihalcea.com/the-best-way-to-map-a-onetoone-relationship-with-jpa-and-hibernate/) for a deep explanation about this technique.

 Both the wallet and the balance could have been the same entity and table with attributes merged together.
 I wanted to be able to tell them apart so that it would be possible to query the wallets of a user without getting its balance, and vice versa.